 Nexmo API provides various means of Authentication depending on what product you are using.

-When you create a Nexmo account you will be provided an API key and secret.
+When you create a Nexmo account you will be provided an API key and an API secret.
+The API key is used to identify the Nexmo account and the API secret is used to verify the identity.
 These can be found in your account settings in the Nexmo Dashboard.

 Note: The secret should always be kept secure and never shared.
 Be careful when adding it to your codebase to make sure it is not shared with anyone who may use it maliciously.
 Read more about the Best Security Practices for your Nexmo Account .